egotistical-giraffe/egotisticalgiraffe.com/content/posts/demonstrators-guide-to-tech-safety.md

 ---
 draft: true
-title: Demonstrator's Guide to Tech Safety
+title: Demonstrators Guide to Tech Safety
 subtitle: Protecting demonstrators from technological tyranny at actions
 summary: Protecting demonstrators from technological tyranny at actions
 date: 2020-06-06